opencog/docker/README.md

 * `ros-indigo-blender` adds blender to the base, thus allowing ROS nodes to control blender animations.

-* `ros-indigo-animation` provides a demo of the Hanson Robotics Arthur blender rig inside of a ROS node.
-ROS messages are used to control facial expression animations.
-See the README in the indigo/animation directory for more details.

-* `ros-arthur-dev` provides the full Hanson Robotics Arthur head development environment.
+* `eva` provides the full Hanson Robotics Eva head demonstration.
 This includes vision and sound processing, motor controls, scripted behaviors, and a web user interface.
-   See the README in indigo/arthur-dev for more details.
+See the README in `indigo/eva` for more details.

 * `ros-indigo-dev` provides additional development packages, allowing developers to build and test inside of docker containers.
 XXX